niyando/niyando.github.io/_posts/web/2015-10-10-get-started-with-bower.markdown

 Its ok to git ignore this folder bower_components.
 This practice is subjective and it has its pros and cons.
 Check this stackoverflow [question](http://stackoverflow.com/questions/22327758/should-bower-components-be-gitignored){:target="_blank"} to understand more about it.

-You will still need to reference (<script>) the file in your project to use the library.
+You will still need to reference the file in your project to use the library.

 {% highlight bash %}
 $ bower init